-Put together the four authors have over 60 years of teaching and research in b-to-b marketing and management in and outside Africa.
+Collectively the four authors have over 60 years of teaching and research in B-to-B marketing and management in and outside Africa.
 They have the managerial and consulting experience that has enabled them to combine theory with practice.
-Their experience and expertise provided the needed background to uniquely integrate teaching and research with the realities of the African b-to-b market.
-Their knowledge and insight into the subject are unparalleled.
+Their experience and knowledge provide the needed background to uniquely integrate teaching and research with the realities of the African B-to-B market.
+Their command of and insight into the subject are unparalleled.

 INTRODUCTION TO THE BOOK

 Introduction and Learning Objectives

 1.1.1.
 What are the key components of business-to-business marketing?

 1.1.2.
 Marketing mix factors in business-to-business marketing *

 1.1.3.
 The marketing philosophies/concepts in the business-to-business marketing context

 1.2.
 Parties in the business-to-business market

 1.4.
 Similarities and differences between business marketing and consumer marketing

 1.7.
 Case Study: Crispy Kreme of South Africa: A b-to-b or b-to-c company?